bugcrowd/templates/templates/insufficient_security_configurability/weak_registration_implementation/allows_disposable_email_addresses/template.md

 -->

 1. Login to {{application}}
-1. Navigate to {{url}}
+1. Navigate to the registration page at {{url}}
-1. Modify some contact method of the account, such as the phone number of email address
-1. Observe that no verification email is sent to the new contact method before it is associated with the account
+1. Register an account using a disposable email service, and observe that the account is created

 ## Vulnerability Evidence
 <!--
 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.

-For a lack of verification email, please include a screenshot of some contact method variable being changed with no verification sent to confirm ownership.
+For the use of disposable email addresses, please include a screenshot of an account that was created with a disposable email address.
 -->

-You can observe the lack of verification email in {{application}} below:
+You can observe that {{application}} allows the use of disposable email addresses below:

 {{screenshot}}
 ## Demonstrated Impact
 <!--
-Envision how the lack of verification email could be used by a malicious attacker (such as internal user impersonation).
+Envision how the use of disposable email addresses could be used in some impactful way.
 If a malicious action is possible, provide a full proof-of-concept here.
 -->

-A lack of verification for an updated contact method allows a malicious attacker to associate any arbitrary email address or phone number with an account without verification.
-This could allow them to perform spam, phishing, or impersonation attacks.
+Allowing the use of disposable email addresses in {{application}} would allow a malicious attacker to create an exponential amount of accounts on the platform.
+These accounts could then be used to perform {{action}}.